-Roy's pulse rate never goes above 80 beats a minute, even when plummeting to almost certain death, as he does in the first minutes here but he also, like so many loners before him, bears psychological scars from childhood.
+Roy's pulse rate never goes above 80 beats a minute, even when plummeting to almost certain death, as he does in the first minutes of Ad Astra, but he also, like so many loners before him, bears psychological scars from childhood.
 They come courtesy of dad Clifford (Tommy Lee Jones) who was also an astronaut and who took on a mission to far distant Neptune in search of intelligent life never to return.
 It doesn't take too much rummaging around in the emotional cliche drawer to discover that Clifford was distant even before the light years came between them.

 Gray's film is so visually stunning in places, you'll wish that Roy would pipe down a bit and let you enjoy it.
 As it is, the poor soul rumbles on about his daddy issues all the way to Neptune.
 Pitt's performance is full of subtle nuance - lovely moments, like a half-smile at a colleague or a look that shows his character has still retained a sense of wonder about the universe - but the same can't be said of the script he's been served up by Gray and his co-writer Ethan Gross.
 They're so concerned with generating almost Shakespearean levels of inner angst that they fail to notice the poor bloke is drowning in platitudes - "I've been trained to compartmentalise", "I don't want to be like my dad".